thomasekdahlN/jeti/README.md

 For the people who love to tinker it is infinitely extensive and changeable in a easy manner in the configuration file pr ecu.
 But the distributed configuration file should be best practise for all others.

 #Installation
-- copy ecu_16.lua and ecu folder into the Apps folder on your Jeti transmitter
+- copy ecu_16.lc (not .lua, for memory optimization) and ecu folder into the Apps folder on your Jeti transmitter
 - add ecu.lua to Applications
 - choose ecu converter type
 - choose turbine manufacturer type
 - choose turbine type
 - choose battery pack type
 - choose kill switch
+- you may have to reboot your transmitter once, to read all parameters correctly

 Then you are up and running with the most advanced ecu monitoring available today